RexxLA/RexxUp/README.md

 Like other package managers, we can have prebuilt binaries for ISA's, OS, OS versions, or build from source.
 For native tools we need to lean on apt, yum and brew/port.
 For Windows, we need Windows people or declare dependencies that need to be manually installed.

+See the project [Wiki](https://github.com/RexxLA/RexxUp/wiki) for design and implementation.